Dr Richard Emsley - personal details

 PhD (2007) Medical Statistics, The University of Manchester

-Richard co-leads the statistics teaching on the MRes alliance across the Faculty.
-He also contributes to the teaching of fourth-year undergraduate medical students, and teaches on the MSc in Clinical Rheumatology.
+I co-lead the statistics teaching on the MRes alliance across the Faculty.
+I also teach on the MSc in Clinical Rheumatology.